-The Athletic Director or School Nurse will be responsible for contacting the athlete's parents and providing follow-up instructions.
+The School Nurse, Coach or Administrator will be responsible for contacting the athlete's parents and providing follow-up instructions.
 If an athlete is injured at an away event or if the Nurse is unavailable, the coaching staff or Administrator On Duty are responsible for notifying the athlete's parents of the injury and, if warranted, call for emergency care.
-If injury occurs outside of school, parents are responsible for notifying the School Nurse and Athletic Director.
+If injury occurs outside of school, parents are responsible for notifying the School Nurse and Director of Student Services.